 We adopted the Fiscal Year 2018 Employee Stock Purchase Plan (the "ESPP") in the third quarter of fiscal 2018.
-As of January 31, 2021, a total of 6.0 million shares of common stock have been reserved for issuance under the ESPP, of which 3.9 million shares were available for grant.
+As of April 30, 2021, a total of 6.0 million shares of common stock have been reserved for issuance under the ESPP, of which 3.9 million shares were available for grant.
 The ESPP provides for consecutive offering periods that will typically have a duration of approximately 24 months in length and is comprised of four purchase periods of approximately six months in length.
 The offering periods are scheduled to start on the first trading day on or after June 15 and December 15 of each year.

-During the three months ended January 31, 2021, employees purchased 0.1 million shares of our common stock under the ESPP at an average purchase price of \$65.33 per share, resulting in total cash proceeds of \$8.6 million.
-ESPP employee payroll contributions accrued as of January 31, 2021 and July 31, 2020 were \$5.0 million and \$3.5 million, respectively, and are included within accrued compensation in the condensed consolidated balance sheets.
-Payroll contributions accrued as of January 31, 2021 will be used to purchase shares at the end of the current ESPP purchase period ending on June 15, 2021.
+ESPP employee payroll contributions accrued as of April 30, 2021 and July 31, 2020 were \$14.3 million and \$3.5 million, respectively, and are included within accrued compensation in the condensed consolidated balance sheets.
+Payroll contributions accrued as of April 30, 2021 will be used to purchase shares at the end of the current ESPP purchase period ending on June 15, 2021.
 Payroll contributions ultimately used to purchase shares are reclassified to stockholders' equity on the purchase date.